 The Data Protection (Bailiwick of Guernsey) Law, 2017 (the “Data Protection Law”) requires us to provide certain information to you about the personal information we hold to carry out our work.
 This notice explains what personal information we hold, why we hold it, and what we do with it.
 It also explains where to find out more about an individual’s rights under data protection law.

 This notice applies to all personal data collected by the Office of the Children’s Convenor (the “OCC”), relating to individuals involved in the Children’s Tribunal System

 Who are we?

 The OCC is part of the Children’s Tribunal System which includes the Children’s Convenor (“the Convenor”), the Child, Youth and Community Tribunal (“the Tribunal”) and the Children’s Convenor & Tribunal Board (“the Board).
 The OCC facilitates and supports the work of the Children’s Convenor, the President of the Tribunal and the Board.

-The OCC and Tribunal are key parts of the legal framework supporting children and young people in the Bailiwick replacing the Court in the majority of cases where some form of compulsory intervention is needed to protect a child, to respond to their behaviour or to promote their health, welfare and development.
+The OCC and Tribunal are key parts of the legal framework supporting children and young people in the Bailiwick replacing the Court in situations where some form of compulsory intervention is needed to protect a child, to respond to their behaviour or to promote their health, welfare and development.